usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- Gateron low profile key switches are [far inferior](https://old.reddit.com/r/MechanicalKeyboards/comments/hxwpii/review_keychron_k1_version_4_clicky/) to even Kailh key switches.
+- IKEA sustainability initiatives are mostly there as a sales tactic.
+[Rug made from recycled plastic bottles](https://www.ikea.com/ca/en/p/toftlund-rug-white-20420241/) introduces microplastics into the environment by shredding that bottle into a billion tiny fibres.
+If they truly care about the environment, they could used [tencel modal](https://ecocult.com/greenwashing-alert-that-natural-fabric-made-from-plants-might-be-toxic/) instead.
+- Lots of people [seem](https://www.reddit.com/r/homeautomation/comments/p8vq45/total_home_assistant_beginner_stumped_by_the/) to enjoy zwave products for home automation.
+- The semiconductor industry uses a lot of ultra pure water for manufacturing.
+This means [droughts can (along with other factors) bring about chip shortages](https://en.wikipedia.org/wiki/2020%E2%80%932021_global_chip_shortage).
+- Chewing gum doesn't go bad (before chewing) due to its low moisture content.
+- The X in "IPX8" means the thing was never certified for dust ingress.
+- An IPA's [chill haze](https://www.stonebrewing.com/blog/miscellany/2011/chill-hazethe-more-you-know#ageGatePassed) is actually protein.
+- Lawn mower blades need to be sharpened.
+Apparently you can get [something that attaches to a power tool](https://www.amazon.ca/s?k=lawn+mower+blade+sharpener), or you can just use a bench grinder.
+- `XMLHttpRequest` is called `XMLHttpRequest` because IE did it first.
+W3C recommends camel-casingt acronyms now, i.e. `XmlHttpRequest`, and [so does Microsoft](https://stackoverflow.com/a/15526526/1558430) (but only for acronyms more than two characters long, so `IO` is still `IO` for whatever reason).
 - All five great lakes are connected.
 Ships go through them for trade.
 That's why the US-Canada border is like that.
 - [Stamford University](https://en.wikipedia.org/wiki/Stamford_University) does exist.
 It is in Bangladesh though.
 The other [Stanford University](https://en.wikipedia.org/wiki/Stanford_University), whose full name is Leland Stanford Junior University, was named after [Leland Stanford Junior](https://en.wikipedia.org/wiki/Leland_Stanford_Jr.), the son of [Leland Stanford](https://en.wikipedia.org/wiki/Leland_Stanford).
 Junior died from Typhoid fever before he reached 16.
 - You can lose a chess game in [two moves](https://en.wikipedia.org/wiki/Fool%27s_mate) by moving your pawns out of the way for the opponent's queen.